wyy-code/wyy-code.github.io/_pages/about.md

 - **Objective:** Fast anomaly detection for multivariate time series data, Automatically analyzing oscillogram
 - **Solution:** A novel framework for multivariate time series anomaly detection, Lightweight object segmentation, detection, and indicator analysis for oscillogram
 -->

+# 🔬 Academic Service
+- Conference: Reviewer for the WWW, ACL
+- Journal: Reviewer for the SoftwareX, IEEE TNNLS

 # 🎖 Honors and Awards